pohly/enhancements/keps/sig-node/3063-dynamic-resource-allocation/README.md

 ResourceClaim with delayed allocation is checked whether all of the following conditions apply:
 - allocated
-- not currently in use
+- not currently in use (= `ResourceClaimStatus.ReservedFor` empty)
 - it was the reason why some node could not fit the Pod, as recorded earlier in Filter

 One of the ResourceClaims satisfying these criteria is picked randomly and freeing it is requested by setting the Deallocate field.
+The scheduler then needs to wait for the resource driver to react to that change and free the resource.

 This may make it possible to run the Pod elsewhere.
 If it still doesn't help, deallocation may continue with another ResourceClaim, if there is one.
-To prevent deallocating all resources merely because the scheduler happens to check quickly, the next deallocation will only requested when there is none currently running.
+To prevent deallocating all resources merely because the scheduler happens to check quickly, the next deallocation will only requested when there is none currently pending.

 At the moment, the scheduler has no information that might enable it to prioritize which resource to deallocate first.
 Future extensions of this KEP